 Involve natural partners in donor cultivation

 Board members and volunteers are also important partners that ensure relationship longevity.
-Be sure to track relationships in your CRM when a volunteer invites prospects to sit at their table for an event or invites them to a cultivation event in their home.
+Be sure to track relationships in your CRM when a volunteer invites prospects to sit at their table for an event or to a cultivation event in their home.
 These connections can help keep a prospect engaged during times of transition.

 It’s fair to admit that involving these individuals is more challenging for the relationship manager – it is an additional calendar to manage and additional input to gather, but the payoff is worthwhile.